Issam El Adoua

-Issam El Adoua (born 9 December 1986) is a Moroccan footballer who plays as a Al Arabi as a central defender.
+Issam El Adoua (born 9 December 1986) is a Moroccan professional footballer who plays as a central defender.

 Club career

 Born in Casablanca, El Adoua made his senior debuts for his hometown's Wydad Casablanca and formed a solid partnership with Hicham Louissi during his spell at the club.

-On 25 May 2009 El Adoua moved abroad, signing a four-year deal with Ligue 1 side RC Lens.
+On 25 May 2009, El Adoua moved abroad, signing a four-year deal with Ligue 1 side RC Lens.
 He made his debut for the side on 23 September, starting in a 4–3 away win over Montpellier HSC, for the campaign's Coupe de la Ligue; however, he failed to appear in the league, and was subsequently loaned to FC Nantes on 16 January of the following year.
 He appeared eight times in Ligue 2 before returning to his parent club.

 In June 2010 El Adoua moved to Kuwait, joining Al Qadsia SC.
 In his one-year spell he won the Premier League and the Federation Cup.
 On 4 June 2011 he moved teams and countries again, signing a two-year deal with Primeira Liga side Vitória S.C.

-On 18 June 2013 the free agent El Adoua joined Levante UD, signing a two-year deal.
-He made his La Liga debut on 17 August, coming on as a second-half substitute in a 0–7 away loss at FC Barcelona.
+On 18 June 2013, the free agent El Adoua joined Levante UD, signing a two-year deal.
+He made his La Liga debut on 17 August, coming on as a second-half substitute in a 7–0 away loss at FC Barcelona.

 On 15 February 2015, El Adoua transferred to Chinese Super League side Chongqing Lifan.

 International career

-After appearing for the Morocco under-23's, El Adoua made a full international debut for Morocco on August 12, 2009 in a friendly against Congo.
+After appearing for the Morocco under-23's, El Adoua made a full international debut for Morocco on 12 August 2009 in a friendly against Congo.